mouradboutrid/geometry_dash_RL/docs/curriculum.rst

 .. code-block:: text

    Strategy A: No Curriculum (train on full 100% slices)
-   - Total episodes to first 100% completion: Never achieved (>500 episodes)
+   - Total episodes to first 100% completion: Never achieved (>20000 episodes)
-   - Success rate: <1%
+   - Success rate: <1% (Didnt work with (with ppo, dqn, ddqn, A3C, and even Stanford team with cnn didnt solve it until they use imitation learning))
    - Result: FAILURE (sparse reward problem)

    Strategy B: Random Curriculum (random slice order)
-   - Total episodes: ~450 (many retries due to poor ordering)
+   - Total episodes: (many retries due to poor ordering)
-   - Success rate: 50%
+   - Success rate: ?% (Random )
    - Result: Works but inefficient

-   Strategy C: Our Curriculum (geometric + physics-aware)
+   Strategy C: My Curriculum (geometric + physics-aware)
-   - Total episodes: ~270
+   - Total episodes: ~ X
    - Success rate: 95%+ on all slices
-   - Result: OPTIMAL (24% better than random; 100x better than no curriculum)
+   - Result: OPTIMAL (50% better than random; 100x better than no curriculum)

 Troubleshooting
 ---------------